With nine resorts to choose from, find the moments you'll remember at an RACV Resort

 Point Nepean Road, Rye

-Nautical but nice, this captivating wooden playground on the Rye foreshore, makes the most of its bayside location with a huge boat hull, multiple decks connected by bridges, secret portholes and a mini lighthouse.
+Nautical but nice, this captivating wooden playground on the Rye foreshore, just 15 minutes' drive from the enchanting, architect-designed RACV Cape Schanck Resort, makes the most of its bayside location with a huge boat hull, multiple decks connected by bridges, secret portholes and a mini lighthouse.
 What’s not to love, me hearties?
 Built by hundreds of volunteers from the Rye community in 2012, it’s a draw for pirates and landlubbers alike, with a wave slide and birds’ nest swing and sea creatures such as starfish, crabs, dolphins and seahorses keeping an eye on goings-on inside the fenced playspace.

 Eaglehawk Playspace, Bendigo